 The design uses red brick, exposed steel, metal cladding and extensive glazing, reflecting and respecting the urban surroundings, whilst creating a prominent landmark structure.
 The scheme will include sector leading levels of amenity space comprising:

-We are instructed to seek a full funding package including interim finance for the development at a purchase price in excess of £21,000,000 (Twenty-One Million Pounds).
+We are instructed to seek a full funding package including interim finance for the development at a purchase price of £18,500,000 (Eighteen Million, Five Hundred Thousand Pounds).

 Based on a site purchase price of £1,285,000 and a net yield of 5.00% allowing for: